azambakides/TheatreEventsMS/README.md

 This was my initial sketch that began my visualisation.

 I had an initial visualisation of the theatre curtains, and a welcome message displayed on the top with the app name.
-Underneath, there is a UI-term of a hamburger menu with four separate drop-down choice, which also accepts user input.
-The show details are finalised in the last one.
+Underneath, I wanted there to be a UI-term of a hamburger menu with four separate drop-down choice of:

+1. Show name
+2. Show date
+3. Show time
+4. Finalised details with the price

-I also wanted an option to be available for the user if they do not find the show they want, so they can look at a list of shows available.
+I also wanted an option underneath for the user if they do not find the show they want, so they can look at a list of shows available.

 ![SpringBootDesign](src/main/resources/img/SpringBootDesign.png)

 To assist myself with a visual aim of how the front-end will look for the user, I created a design in [Canva](https://www.canva.com/), which helped to kickstart the creative process of this SpringBoot application.

+However, the creative process changed with how I visualised the microservice to be like to how I was able to implement it with my skills.
+Instead, I used a table to list my shows, which the user could select from.

 ## Features

 ---
-The features of the Microservice is so that users can select their show by a hamburger menu of four separate drop-down choice, which also accepts user input:
-1. Show name
-2. Show date
-3. Show time
-4. Finalised details with the price
+1. H2 database hold the data of the shows
+2. Hover table of choice of shows
+3. Button to select the show
+4. Once show is selected, the user is taken to another page that displays a departing message and the show details

 ## Implementation Plan